Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Data Table for TreeView Control’s Demo.

-The ID column (Tree View Key) is an AutoNumber field.
+The ID column (used as the TreeView Key) is defined as an AutoNumber field.

-Importing ImageList Control with Images.
+Importing the ImageList Control with Images.

-After that, you can add the Image Key Names to the TreeView Nodes.Add() method’s last two parameters.
+After that, you can add the Image Key Names to the TreeView Nodes.Add() Method’s last two parameters.

 These exercises we have already done in the earlier sessions.
-To remind you we are using the Table and Tree View Control we created in the first Tutorial Session and implemented with the above-explained changes.
+To remind you, we are using the Table and TreeView Control we created in the first Tutorial Session and implemented with the above-explained changes.

 Displaying the Check-Marked Nodes Property Values.

-The selected Node Key, Parent Key, and Text Properties are displayed in the TextBoxes on the right side of the Tree View Control.
-The Check-Box with the Caption: Child Node, the Delete Node, and Add Node Command Buttons are new additions to the Form.
-Their functions will be explained in a short while.
+The selected Node’s Key, Parent Key, and Text properties are displayed in the TextBoxes on the right-hand side of the TreeView control.
+In addition to that, a CheckBox (labeled Child Node), along with the Delete Node and Add Node command buttons, has been added to the form.
+Their functions will be explained shortly.

-Displaying CheckBoxes on the TreeView Control.
+Displaying CheckBoxes on the TreeView Control

 Understanding the Add Node Action.